a blue-collar academician who is one of America’s emerging voices on race, racism, & medicine...

-Before the journey to his doctorate degree, Jenkins is credited and renowned for expanding the title of public speaker as the Public Address Announcer for North Carolina Central University (1999- 2007) and the On-Field Announcer for the Triple-A Affiliate for the Tampa Bay Devil Rays, the Durham Bulls in Durham, North Carolina (2000- 2007).
-He was the first announcer to host the Central Intercollegiate Athletic Association’s (CIAA) Super Saturday entertaining crowds of 20,000 for six consecutive years (2000-2006).
-He was also the first weekend host of the North Carolina Educational Lottery (2006 - 2007).
-He also served as a writer for The Daily News in Jacksonville, NC starting at the age of 16 and later became a columnist for the Herald-Sun in Durham, NC in 2005.
+Before his Ph.D. journey, Jenkins is credited and renowned for expanding the title of public speaker as the Public Address Announcer for North Carolina Central University (1999- 2007) and the On-Field Announcer for the Triple-A Affiliate for the Tampa Bay Devil Rays, the Durham Bulls in Durham, North Carolina (2000- 2007).
+He is the first announcer to host the Central Intercollegiate Athletic Association’s (CIAA) Super Saturday entertaining crowds of 20,000 for six consecutive years (2000-2006).
+Jenkins is also the first-weekend host of the North Carolina Educational Lottery (2006 - 2007).
+He served as a writer for The Daily News in Jacksonville, NC starting at the age of 16 and later became a columnist for the Herald-Sun in Durham, NC in 2005.

 Leaning on his eclectic past, Dr. Jenkins also designed a high-performance series that straddle both his academic research and former life in sports and entertainment.
 The Series “Win When: Reclaiming Greatness When Good Isn’t Enough” originated from best practices learned from former athletes, veterans, and high-performing physicians of color who battled with the stress of success, race, and value in a culture of winning.

 Dr. Jenkins takes critical steps to better his community with a passion for people and love for knowledge.
 Jenkins served on the North Carolina initiative to close the academic achievement gap among Black and Brown youth.
 He also developed a though-provoking youth curriculum for North Carolina’s Department of Public Instruction.
 High-powered corporate clients such as McDonald’s and Proquest invited Dr. Jenkins as a keynote speaker for state and global events.